 Murata’s work relies heavily on the external play of light that creates silhouettes that continue his forms and flow indistinguishably from the sculptural pieces themselves.
 This engaging illusion teases one’s perception of where the black lacquer ends and the shadow begins.

-He applies more than 20 coats of lacquer, each coat of which is polished, requiring several months to complete a single piece.
-It was his satisfactory mastery of lacquering that led him to develop his recent lyrical Silhouette Series whose lines twist and turn, swell and fade, like the sounds from a musical instrument.
+He applies more than 20 coats of lacquer on each lacquerware, and each polished coat required time to dry, which makes each piece several months to complete.
+His good mastery of lacquering led him to develop his recent lyrical Silhouette Series, the pieces creates lines that twist and turn, swell and fade, like the sounds from a musical instrument.

-Murata has exhibited extensively both in his native Japan and oversea countries such as Italy, Germany and US.
-Minneapolis Institute of Art in Minnesota,US acquired his work.
+Murata has exhibited extensively both in his native Japan and overseas countries such as Italy, Germany, and United States of America.
+The Minneapolis Institute of Art in Minnesota has acquired his work.